 Every year, there are roughly 2 million rear-end collisions in the US.
 While rear-end crashes are rarely fatal, about a third of victims report injuries.
 These injuries tend to differ from other auto accidents.
-In our post today, we’ll look at what you should expect after being rear-ended.
+In our post today, we’ll look at what you should expect after being in a rear-end collision.
 Plus, the steps you should take (including the most important one).

 There are several reasons why a driver might be inattentive:

 Some of the most common injuries we see from rear-end collisions include:

-When we use the word “whiplash,” we’re referring to the soft tissue damage of the neck and back.
+When we use the word “whiplash,” we’re referring to the soft tissue damage of the neck.
 Without a doubt, this is the most common complaint we hear from clients who have been rear-ended.

 “Are you OK?” your insurance adjustor will ask when you call to file the claim.
 Our advice: be careful how you answer this question.
 Insurance adjustors will work hard to discredit your personal injury claim.

 Here’s the problem: right after the accident, you may feel OK.
 (As we said could happen in the section above.)
 So, you tell the adjustor that you’re uninjured.
 It’s even worse if you provide this information as part of a recorded statement.
 The next day you wake up with debilitating back pain.
 You can’t go into work or carry on with your normal activities.
 If you go back and tell the adjustor you’re now in a lot of pain, they may not believe you.
 They might even claim your pain could be from something unrelated.

 Bottom line, be careful in how you answer any questions from the insurance company.
 Do not agree to provide a recorded statement.
 Tell them that you’ll have the doctor’s report and medical bills sent to their office.
 Or better yet, tell them that your car accident lawyer will be in touch with them.

 The most important thing to do after being rear-ended is to seek medical care.
 Now.
 Yes, even before you experience any back or neck pain.
 Even if you think you’re fine.
 We recommend taking care of this the same day, if at all possible.